 Modeled on Stephen Covey’s The 7 Habits of Highly Effective People, this book provides a much-needed strategy for achieving career success.
 Readable and concise, it will be a valuable tool for students, parents, and sports administrators.

-Rick Burton is the David B. Falk Endowed Professor of Sport Management at Syracuse University.
-He served as the chief marketing officer for the U.S. Olympic Committee for the Beijing 2008 Summer Olympics.
-He was previously commissioner of the Australian National Basketball League.
-He also operates the Burton Marketing Group, which has worked with the NFL, NHL, NBL, and others.
+Rick Burton is the David B. Falk Distinguished Professor of Sport Management at Syracuse University’s Falk College of Sport and Human Dynamics and Syracuse University’s faculty athletics representative to the NCAA and Atlantic Coast Conference.
+Previously, he was chief marketing officer for the US Olympic Committee for the 2008 Beijing Summer Olympics and commissioner of the Sydney-based Australian National Basketball League.
+He and coauthor Norm O’Reilly write a monthly column for Sports Business Journal and have coauthored three other books together.
+He also operates the Burton Marketing Group, which has worked with the NFL, NHL, NBL, and other leagues.
+More info →

-Norm O’Reilly, PhD, is a leading scholar in the business of sports.
-He holds the Richard P. and Joan S. Fox Professor of Business and is chair of the Department of Sports Administration at Ohio University’s College of Business.
-Dr. O’Reilly received the Career Achievement Award by the American Marketing Association’s Sport Marketing Special Interest Group.
+Norm O‘Reilly is a leading scholar in the business of sports and the author or coauthor of sixteen books and more than 150 articles.
+Currently the Dean of the Graduate School of Business at the University of Maine, he held the Richard P. and Joan S. Fox Professor of Business and chair of the Department of Sports Administration at Ohio University’s College of Business from 2014 to 2018.
+O'Reilly received the Career Achievement Award by the American Marketing Association’s Sport Marketing Special Interest Group and was assistant chef de mission for the Canadian team at the 2016 Paralympic Games.
 He is a lifetime research fellow of the North American Society for Sport Management.
+More info →

 Permission to reprint